Last edited by:

 Photo: French & Brawn

 French and Brawn is located about 100 yards from the town dock.
 Small but fully stocked market and deli with an exceptional meat and seafood section.
 Some delivery options.
 207-236-3361, 1 Elm St. Hannaford grocery store and pharmacy is located about 1 mile from the town landing straight south on Route 1.
 207-236-8577, 145 Elm St., Instacart delivery.
-Goods, at 31 Elm St., has a small but amazing collection of Maine food products that you won’t find anywhere else (that I know of!).
 Walgreens: Has limited food provisions, liquor and wine, and drug store items, 207-236-4546.
 In the next block beyond French and Brawn, 35 Elm St. Lily Lupine & Fern: Wine, craft beers, cheese, and flowers.
 207-236-9600, 11 Main St., 50 yards to the right when you get to the top of the hill at the town landing.

 Photo: dining on the deck at Barren’s